vinkrishna/vinkrishna.github.io/index.md

 ![image](/vv.jpeg)

-I immensely appreciate that you took time to visit this webapge while visiting this planet earth.
+I immensely appreciate that you took time to have a look at this webapge while visiting planet earth.

 Let's make our planet earth more beautiful.